The Loxone NFC Code Touch Tree is used for access control and features an NFC reader and illuminated keypad on a glass surface.

 Shortly after power-up, the right status LED will blink orange if the wiring is correct (connection to Tree Extension and Miniserver is established).

-The device is configured and set up using the Authentication NFC Code Touch function block in Loxone Config.
+The device is programmed and set up using the Authentication NFC Code Touch function block in Loxone Config.

 Drag the NFC Code Touch from the periphery tree to the programming page to create the function block.